Strippit Flywheel Bearings

 We Let Flywheel Cool Down, Pulled it Off Machine, Inspected Bearings for Mounting "Errors" and found None, we then Removed Both Seals and Reinstalled Flywheel.

-So we now just let Flywheel & the New Seals Run-In, and Ignore Heat as Normal,
+So we now just let Flywheel & New Seals Run-In, and Ignore Heat as Normal,

 and it gradually goes away over a few days, depending on usage.